-Students compeleting a Mathematics or an Actuarial Science degree must complete two different set of requirements, Major Requirements and General Education Requirements.
+Students completing a Mathematics degree must complete two different set of requirements, general education (GE) and major requirements.

 Every student at Ohio State will take General Education courses.
 Although these GE courses are meant to provide a broad baseline of learning, often times the courses supplement the student’s major or program.
 Students majoring in mathematics should review how General Education (GE) Requirements for Math Majors.